madeline-michaelis/16S_chtc/README.md

 In your request, please consider your input files (how many samples will you have, have the size of all your reads and assembled data, as well as your output files)

 >[!NOTE]
-> This version of binning_wf assumes that you have:
-> a metadata tsv file
-> Either single-end sequences (stored in a tar 'emp-single-end-sequences.tar.gz' containing 'barcodes.fastq.gz' and 'sequences.fastq.gz' files) OR paired-end sequences (stored as 'fq-mainfest.tsv')
+> This version of binning_wf assumes that you have 1) A metadata tsv file, and 2) Either single-end sequences (stored in a tar 'emp-single-end-sequences.tar.gz' containing 'barcodes.fastq.gz' and 'sequences.fastq.gz' files) OR paired-end sequences (stored as 'fq-mainfest.tsv')

 # Instructions
 1. Log into CHTC